-4.4.1 name: string [1]
+4.4.1 name : string [1]

 The short name and identifier for this model.
-This is assumed to be globally unique in the IVOA.
-Model definitions that are not part of the IVOA standards SHOULD use the underscore character and a unique prefix for their models, e.g. "gaia\src" in order to avoid name clashes with other extensions from other authors.
+A standard model's name is assumed to be globally unique in the IVOA29.
+Model definitions that are not part of the IVOA standards but are intended to extend a standard model SHOULD use the underscore character and a unique prefix for their models, e.g. "gaia_src" in order to avoid name clashes with other extensions from other authors.
 The name/identifier is also used as the prefix in the construction of strings referencing the model with that name, e.g. "src:Source".